PORTAL v2

 Self-Hosting Guide

-This guide is for developers who want their own API-only relay for a single project or team.
-It runs the portal relay image directly and exposes relay API paths plus tunnel ingress without the hosted dashboard, /ui/* presentation API, generated thumbnails, or frontend-owned landing page state.
+This guide is for developers who want their own relay for a single project or team.
+The portal image serves the dashboard, relay APIs, and tunnel ingress from one public HTTPS origin.

 You should have a relay running and accepting tunnel connections in about 10 minutes.